djangopbx/djangopbx-docs/docs/portal/applications/callcentres/wallboard.rst

 ^^^^^^^^^^^

-From left to right, the top row of cards shows a clock with the date, the Queue name with a count of its agents, then Trying, Waiting, Answered and Abandoned.
+From left to right, the top row of cards shows a clock with the date, the Queue name with a count of its Agents, then Trying, Waiting, Answered and Abandoned.

-* **Trying** is the number of Agents bing called.
+* **Trying** is the number of Agents being called.
 * **Waiting** is the number of calls waiting to be answered by an Agent.
 * **Answered** is a count of how many calls that have been sucessfully answered by Agents.
 * **Abandoned** is a count of the number of calls that have ended without being answered.